hyperledger/indy-node/docs/indy-running-locally.md

 First of all we need to create basic folder structure.
 It could be done with the following command

 ```
-sudo create_dirs.sh
+create_dirs.sh
 ```
-Please note, this script should be run with ```root``` privileges.
-It will create directories and grant current user full access rights
+Please note, that you need ```root``` privileges to run the script. the script will create directories and grant current user full access rights
 ```
 /etc/indy - main config directory
 /var/lib/indy - main data directory